Contact Us Today 770-804-0500

 * Failing to provide promised callbacks.

-Summary of the Proposed Updates to the Negative Option Rule
+Summary of the Updates to the Negative Option Rule

 The following is a summary of the FTC's proposed updates to the Negative Option Rule.